bashbaugh/robocar/README.md

 Inspired by Donkey Car.

 `io-board` contains files and source code for the Atmega328 on the IO control board.
+The schematic and PCB files [can be found here](https://easyeda.com/scitronboy/model-self-driving-car).

 `robocar` contains the Robocar software, written in Python